View Lauren’s poster presentation about his project here.

 Project: Centering Equity in Drug Policy and Funding

 Lauren’s work in the drug policy field started with his experiences in community organizing in the early 1990s with then-illegal harm reduction efforts.
-During his time as Addiction Policy Scholar, Lauren was able to see this work come full circle as he played a central role in securing funding for Rhode Island’s first Overdose Prevention Center.
+During his time as Center for Addiction and Public Policy Scholar, Lauren was able to see this work come full circle as he played a central role in securing funding for Rhode Island’s first Overdose Prevention Center.

 Lauren identifies as a neuro-atypical person, a member of the LGBTQIA+ community, and a person in recovery from a substance use disorder.